Kaist-ICLab/android-tracker/example-duty-cycling/README.md

 # Duty Cycling Commands Example

 This module demonstrates a simple duty cycling command system that sends JSON messages to other devices based on the application and screen state.
+Built with **Jetpack Compose** for a modern, declarative UI.

 ## How It Works